 I had to choose.

 I remember that I looked at him right in the eye with many doubts, since I could not understand how an emerging artist could believe in herself up to the point of ignoring curators.
-And then I understood who was in front of me: not my friend Bob but an exceptional artist who had dedicated his whole life to believe in his peculiar truth while planting seeds without worrying about the outcome.
+And then I understood who was in front of me: not my friend Bob but an exceptional artist who had dedicated his whole life to believe in his peculiar truth: planting seeds without worrying about the outcome.
 If you don’t understand that, it doesn’t make any sense to be an artist, I thought.
-And we both remained quiet for a while.
+And we both remained in silence for a while.

 Then Bob told me that I had to believe in myself because “I was a good artist and I had very good intuition.”
-Those were his words.
-And he also told me that the only thing I had to worry about was to make sure that I began and ended well my projects because “when the work is good, time takes care of everything else.”
+Those were his exact words.
+He also told me that the only thing I had to worry about was to make sure that I began and ended well my projects because “when the work is good, time takes care of everything else.”

 I had to believe in my truth.

 Then I told him: “I want the painting.”

 The day I gave Ryman the white tile from my kitchen, we had talked about hiding his painting under a bridge in Central Park.
 Ryman had calculated that it would last around three months in such conditions.
 A couple of weeks later, he showed me the finished piece (which came wrapped up in a white waxed paper that made crunchy noises when I opened it).
 When I saw it I couldn’t help but exclaim: “My God, what a great painting.
 We can’t put this under a bridge!”

 He smiled, nodded, and said: “Yes, I didn’t know the painting would turn out so well.”